Want to learn how to use a Scrum board?

 So what are they, and what makes them so valuable?

-A Scrum board (also known as a sprint board) is a visual representation of the work to be done in a single sprint.
+Also known as a sprint board, a scrum board is a visual representation of the work to be done in a single sprint.

 The Scrum board allows the Scrum team to: